 As mentioned in our previous guide, the performance of your computer does not rely solely on the CPU.
-It is the combination of the interaction of the 3 main components (CPU, RAM, Storage).
+It’s the interaction of the 3 main components (CPU, RAM, Storage).

 In my previous article, I have explained how more RAM helps in the performance by easing the bottleneck to the CPU.

-For most tasks, I would still recommend a minimum of 8GB memory.
-If you are doing video editing or motion graphics, I would recommend a minimum of 16GB.
+I would still recommend a minimum of 8GB of memory for most tasks.
+If you are doing video editing or motion graphics, I recommend a minimum of 16GB.